-This SF Food post is not about food.
-It feels silly to even discuss food right now when one country is being demolished by nature right now.
-Food seems like a dumb topic to write about when you know the land beneath these people’s feet is giving way, the water that surrounds this relatively small country has released an unstoppable and impressive fury, not to mention the looming threat of nuclear meltdowns that surround them at this moment when I am writing this post.
+This post is obviously not about food.
+It feels silly to even discuss food right now when one country is being demolished by Mother Nature right now.
+Food seems like a dumb topic to write about when you know the land beneath these people’s feet is literally giving way, and the water that surrounds this relatively small country has released an unstoppable and impressive fury, not to mention the looming threat of nuclear meltdowns that surround them at this moment when I am writing this post.

-Having the ground move beneath your feet, hard enough to displace your country by 8 feet (imagine that — you’re standing in one place one second — and after the earthquake, you’re actually starting 8 feet away from where you were, without having moved!), but the tsunami it generated, adding stunning insult to an already horrifying injury, was massive and absolutely devastating.
+Having the ground move beneath your feet hard enough to displace your country by 8 feet (imagine that — you’re standing in one place one second — and after the earthquake, you’re actually starting 8 feet away from where you were, without having moved an inch!), but the tsunami it generated, adding stunning insult to an already horrifying injury, was massive and absolutely devastating.